frame-src/miniRT/render/readme.md

 <h2> November 25 2022</h>

+NB: CHECK FOR NORMALIZED THE VALUES IN THE PARSING

 >	added plane intersection:
 int teory
 	if the direction of the ray and the normal vector are parallel the dot product is zero; and they will never match;